media6666/FFmpeg/README.md

-# FFmpeg : This is an open-source library, free to use in all applications.
-No license or permission is required.
+# FFmpeg Android Library

 **Android FFmpeg Library — Video/Audio Converter, Cutter, Merger, Mixer**

-FFmpeg is a lightweight Android library and allows you to run any FFmpeg command directly from your Android app.
+FFmpeg is an open-source Android library that allows you to run FFmpeg commands directly inside your Android application.

+---

 ## Features
 - Video to MP3